WazeUSA/WazeUSA-Terms-of-Use/README.md

-WazeUSA - Terms of Use
+WazeDev - Terms of Use
 ----------

 *Revision 1, 5/13/2017*

-*These terms apply to the use of the WazeUSA organization on GitHub.
-This document must be stored in a location under WazeUSA that is accessible to view by all members and non-members.
+*These terms apply to the use of the WazeDev organization on GitHub.
+This document must be stored in a location under WazeDev that is accessible to view by all members and non-members.
 Updates to this document must be done according to the procedure listed in the Organization Owners section.*

 ----------

 ### Intent of the Organization

-The WazeUSA organization is intended to host scripts and any other tools that assist Waze map editors with the tasks involved in map editing, according to the rules and guidelines set forth by Waze staff and community Champs.
+The WazeDev organization is intended to host scripts and any other tools that assist Waze map editors with the tasks involved in map editing, according to the rules and guidelines set forth by Waze staff and community Champs.
 In the event the author is no longer able or willing to maintain a script, he or she can be assured it will continue to be updated and improved for as long as the script is useful to editors.

 ### Organization Owners